cloudbees-days/cloudbees-field-workshops/labs/cloudbees-ci/content/module-1/pipeline-template-catalog.md

 ## Explore Pipeline Template Catalog
 This lab will explore how to manage CloudBees CI Pipeline Template Catalogs with the CloudBees CI CLI.

-1. Navigate to your `cloudbees-ci-config-bundle` repository in GitHub, click on the `jenkins.yaml` file and scroll down to the `globalCloudBeesPipelineTemplateCatalog` entry:
+1. Navigate to your copy of the `cloudbees-ci-config-bundle` repository in your workshop GitHub Organization, click on the `jenkins.yaml` file and scroll down to the `globalCloudBeesPipelineTemplateCatalog` entry:

 ```yaml
 globalCloudBeesPipelineTemplateCatalog: